LKummer/container-env/docs/content/guide/quickstart.md

 ## Usage

-Container Env helps create environment variable based configuration.
-When using Docker Compose or Kubernetes, the easiest way to manage options is through environment variables.

 The [`get_environment()`]({{< ref "api.md#get_environment" >}})
 function helps read options from the environment.
 It has a special twist, it can also read files.